Meeting with me

 Work together online

-Sometimes, for whatever reason, face-to-face meetings are not what we're looking for.
-This is increasingly so since the recent covid pandemic, during which so many of us began working in a different way.
+Since the recent covid pandemic, during which so many of us began working in a different way, working online has proved to be increasingly convenient for clients, especially when fitting therapy sessions around work times, and across different time zones..
 Many of us found working online more convenient, and became far more comfortable interacting in this way.

-Working via Zoom, or WhatsApp, is now more common in my own practice than working face to face.
-It means that clients can still have sessions from their workspace, or when travelling, and not have to worry about traffic or childcare.
+Working via Zoom, or WhatsApp, means that clients can still have sessions from their workspace, or when travelling, and not have to worry about traffic or childcare.
 It also makes it possible for a partner or family member who happens to be away or living elsewhere to take part in a joint session where that would otherwise be impossible.
 Since I also work with clients across the world, it also makes negotiating time zones much easier.

 Online and telephone support